SimonCropp/GraphQL.EntityFramework/readme.source.md

 GlobalFilters.Add<Target>((userContext, target) => target.Property != "Ignore");
 ```

+## GraphQlExtensions

+The `GraphQlExtensions` class exposes some helper methods:

+### ExecuteWithErrorCheck

+Wraps the `DocumentExecuter.ExecuteAsync` to throw if there are any errors.

+snippet: ExecuteWithErrorCheck

 ## Icon

 <a href="https://thenounproject.com/term/database/1631008/" target="_blank">memory</a> designed by H Alberto Gongora from [The Noun Project](https://thenounproject.com)